Minoan civilization: Name

-The modern term "Minoan" is derived from the name of the mythical King Minos, who the Classical Greeks believed to have ruled Knossos in the distant past.
+The modern term "Minoan" is derived from the name of the mythical King Minos, whom the Classical Greeks believed to have ruled Knossos in the distant past.
 It was popularized by Arthur Evans, possibly drawing on an earlier suggestion by Karl Hoeck.
 It is a modern coinage and not used by the Minoans, whose name for themselves is unknown.

 The Egyptians referred to the Minoans as the kftjw (vocalized as "Keftiu" in modern Egyptological pronunciation).
 It is not known whether this was an exonym or if it was an endonym originating in the Minoan language.
 Potentially related terms were used by a variety of Near Eastern cultures, and the Biblical term Caphtor has sometimes been identified with Crete.